 - 5.11.
 The licensing authority notes Gambling Commission guidance which states that a licence to use premises for gambling should only be issued in relation to premises when it is satisfied that the premises are going to be ready to be used for gambling in the reasonably near future; being consistent with the scale of any building or alteration works required before the premises are brought into use. - 5.12.
-Accordingly, where construction of a premises is not yet complete, or they need alteration, or if the applicant does not yet have a right to occupy them, the licensing authority asserts that an application for a provisional statement should be made instead.
-However, as this does not preclude operators from applying for a premises licence in respect of premises which still have to be constructed or altered, the licensing authority will, where appropriate, determine such applications on their merits; applying the following two stage consideration process; namely - - (a) whether the premises ought to be permitted to be used for gambling; and - (b) whether appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place. - 5.13.
+Accordingly, where construction of a premises is not yet complete, or they need alteration, or if the applicant does not yet have a right to occupy them, the applicant may wish to consider making an application for provisional statement instead.
+However, this does not preclude operators from applying for a premises licence in respect of premises which still have to be constructed or altered, the licensing authority will, where appropriate, determine such applications on their merits; applying the following two stage consideration process; namely - - (a) whether the premises ought to be permitted to be used for gambling; and - (b) whether appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place. - 5.13.
 It should be noted that whilst the licensing authority is entitled to decide that it is appropriate to grant a premises licence subject to conditions in this way, it is not obliged to do so.